Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 2. Classification — after unmounting the abliteration model to free GPU memory, load a fresh Classifier and run FastGate + ExchangeClassifier over the same prompts.

-verify.py --mode prompt example: original vs. ablated response to the same prompt
+verify.py --mode prompt: original vs. ablated response to the same prompt

 Methodology Deep Dive